Jayce-Ping/SpTm/README.md

 # Space-Time (SpTm)

-# A Differential Geometry and General Relativity Calculations Package for Wolfram Mathematica
+# A Wolfram Mathematica Package for Differential Geometry and General Relativity Calculations.

 - [中文](#中文)